Sofacosta/portfolio-website/README.md

 </div>

-<h3 align="center">A responsive portfolio website that includes a home page with navigation to different views, Initiated: 09-03-2021 Modified:00-00-00</h3>
+<h3 align="center">A responsive artist portfolio website.
+Initiated: 09-03-2021 Modified:10-08-2021</h3>
 <h4 align="center"> By Sofia Acosta</h4>

 ## Description
-It will include the following views: projects (media), events, blog, about, sign-up form, news, VAULT EP and contact.
+A portfolio website built with React.

 MVP:
 - A functional sign up form so users can submit their email to recieve occasional news.